 Startup Visa Facilitator

-Erasmus Centre for Entrepreneurship is a recognized RVO* startup facilitator for international innovative startup entrepreneurs.
+Erasmus Centre for Entrepreneurship is a recognised RVO* startup facilitator for international innovative startup entrepreneurs.
 A facilitator is a business mentor that provides the entrepreneur with support.
 Having a facilitator is one of the official conditions for getting a startup visa.
-With a startup visa, international startups have one year to start an innovative company in the Netherlands.
+With a startup visa, international startups have one year to grow/expand innovative company in the Netherlands.

 * the RVO is the Netherlands Enterprise Agency that provides the final assessment for the entrepreneur to obtain their visa from the IND (Dutch Immigration and Naturalisation Service).